Start: N 58°40.812' E 016°28.679'. Parking available

-The section starts with around 700 metres on a minor country road before entering more demanding and changeable terrain.
-There is a natural spring with sweet water after about 3 km.
+The section starts with around 700 metres on a gravel road before entering more demanding and changeable terrain in a beautiful forest.
+There is a natural spring with water after about 3 km.

 Immediately before the section end there is a bye path to Rövargrottan (Bandit cave) which is actually on section 33:1, something worth visiting, especially if you have children with you.